brycie-boy/The_Cosmos/Why I Gave Up Politics.md

 People have to start looking internally for answers rather than externally.
 As long as people are rotten on the inside, every system will eventually be corrupted.
 There’s no perfect political system that will fix everything as long as force is involved.

 Fear based teaching only suppresses desires, it does not iradicate them.
 This is why people become rebellious.
 Eventually theyll come out one way or another, though psychotaic breaks, riots, etc. the only way to do this is to remove the motivation to do these things in the first place. that is done through learning the consequances of your actions.

 ___

+If people genuinely understood consequances and respected each other then there really wouldn’t be a point in laws.
+People would have no compulsion to steal reason to kill, steal, etc. If we should be trying to understand anything it should be each other rather than teaching them what political system they should support.

+When we lock people up in jail, or anything else, people don’t actually get to witness the actual consequences of their actions.
+People face the consequences of there actions through natural causes.
+What goes around comes around.
+Maybe we should leave the judging up to nature rather than taking it on ourselves.
+Nature always balances things.
+When we intervene with these process, are we not saying we know better than nature?

+___